 Do you ever wonder how and when to clean your sewing machine?
-If the answer is a big fat NO than now is the time!
+If the answer is a big fat NO then now is the time!
 The amount of dust and fibers that accumulate under that little cover is crazy!!
 Let’s walk through the steps.
-I promise, it’s really easy!
+I promise it’s really easy!

 How To Clean Your Sewing Machine

 This tutorial will be a guideline since there are so many different make and model machines on the market today.

 *All of these items should come with your machine except the pipe cleaner brush.
 You can make that for pennies.
 See how here.

 Here is how I clean my sewing machine:

 Start by gathering your tools and turning off your machine.
 You could even unplug it for extra safety measures.
 I start by making sure the needle is in the “UP” position and turn off the machine.
 Remove the needle and the presser foot holder.
 Slide your flatbed attachment (surface) off.
 Slide the needle plate cover towards you to remove.
 See all that gunk?
 YUCK!

 Now it’s time to start cleaning.
 Grab that small brush and those tweezers and start cleaning away.

 If you haven’t cleaned your machine in a while you might be shocked.
 Those lint balls are gross!